SymfonyCasts/api-platform3/sfcasts/ep1/property-filter.md

 When we refresh... open it up, and hit "Try it out".... look at that!
 We have *a ton* of new properties - `value[between]`, `value[gt]` (or "greater than"), `value[gte]`, etc. Let's try `value[gt]`... with a random number... maybe `500000`.
 When we click "Execute"... yup!
 It updated the URL here.
-It's... ugly because of the URL encoding, but it *works*.
+It's... not the prettiest URL ever - due to the coding - but it *works* like a charm.
 And down in the results... apparently there are 18 treasures worth more than that!

 ## PropertyFilter